 • Brainstorming.
 ChatGPT has demonstrated its usefulness for entrepreneurs by generating innovative ideas and presenting various viewpoints.
 It aids the ideation process by suggesting enhancements, pinpointing potential issues, and fostering creativity.
-A startup founder shared their experience on YouTube: "With ChatGPT involved, ... it's like having an additional [expert] team member who brings a wide range of diverse ideas, ... enriching [our] group's creative thinking [process]. ...
-ChatGPT has been a helpful addition to our brainstorming sessions, ... offering valuable insights and [alternative] approaches that led to positive, ... [and] profitable outcomes.
-For example, [it] once suggested an interesting marketing strategy targeting a previously neglected customer segment [in the user feedback pool], resulting in [achieving a] success. ...
-Although we've seen encouraging results, ... [we] understand the need for ongoing evaluation and tracking [ChatGPT's] performance over time."
+A startup founder shared their experience on YouTube: "With ChatGPT involved, it's like having an additional team member who brings a wide range of diverse ideas, enriching [our] group's creative thinking. ...
+ChatGPT has been a helpful addition to our brainstorming sessions, offering valuable insights and [alternative] approaches that led to positive, profitable outcomes.
+For example, [it] once suggested an interesting marketing strategy targeting a previously neglected customer segment [in the user feedback pool], resulting in success. ...
+Although we've seen encouraging results, we understand the need for ongoing evaluation and tracking its performance over time."